San Antonio Spurs @ Miami Heat Picks and Predictions - March 23rd 2026

 Days since last game is flat (2 vs 2), so the spot points more on travel and weekly workload.
 If the strength row is accurate, Miami Heat drew the stronger opponent (61.4 vs 21.1), which raises the standard for what to expect next.

-With last-7 games flat (3 vs 3), schedule density is not a clear factor without help from travel.
+With last-7 games flat (0 vs 0), schedule density is not a clear factor without help from travel.
 The since-last-game movement number is higher for San Antonio Spurs (1144.1 vs 966.5), and that toll often appears first in the opening stretch.
-Last-7 travel miles tilt to San Antonio Spurs (4377 vs 2273.8), and that overall mileage is more relevant when the rest window is shorter.
+The miles-travelled-last-7 row is even (0 vs 0), which makes the weekly travel picture look even.

 | Metric | San Antonio Spurs | Miami Heat |